iamyize/CS2040/README.md

 # CS2040 Data Structure and Algorithm AY20/21

 ## Introduction
 These are the notes for CS2040 from when I was an undergraduate student at NUS (that was a long time ago).
-And this is a very important, if not the most important courses.
+And this is a very important, if not the most important course.
+I kind of regretted that I didn't put in more effort.

 ## Basic Concepts Covered: